 Scholarships will be divided over eight consecutive full-time semesters beginning the fall semester following high school graduation.
-Total of all scholarships combined may not exceed the cost of GLCC tuition in a given semester.
+The total of all scholarships combined may not exceed the cost of GLCC tuition in a given semester.
 Scholarships have no cash value.
 An updated list of scholarships is available from the College Business Office.

-2022 / 2023 Approximated Expenses for Attending GLCC
+2024/2025 Approximated Expenses for Attending GLCC

-The typical GLCC student living in the dormitory can expect to incur these average expenses for a full year (two semesters) attendance.
+The typical GLCC student living in the dormitory can expect to incur these average expenses for a full year (two semesters) of attendance.

-TUITION 30 hours @ \$578 per hour 17,340.00
+TUITION 30 hours @ \$599 per hour 17,970.00

 CAMPUS SERVICES FEE 1,550.00

-ROOM & BOARD 17 meals per week 9,000.00
+HOUSING AND FOOD 17 meals per week 9,400.00

-TOTAL (two semesters) \$27,890.00
+TOTAL (two semesters) \$28,920.00

-These figures reflect GLCC approximated costs only.
+These figures reflect GLCC's approximate costs only.
 Students may incur additional expenses depending on personal needs.
 [GLCC does not give specific costs for books as differing class choices result in varying book expenses.]